conormckenzie/reasoning-engine/ReasoningEngine/Utils/ChatbotAssistantTemplate.md

 - Expand the engine's reasoning capabilities to handle more complex queries and refine its knowledge base dynamically through interaction with LLMs.
 - Consider performance optimizations and integration with large language models.
 - Address concurrency and consistency concerns as the system scales.
+- Split the main node index into multiple files to handle large numbers of nodes efficiently.

 ## Key Concepts:
 - **Human-Readable Knowledge Graph:** A graph data structure designed to store knowledge in a way that is both machine-processable and easily interpretable by humans.
 Each node represents a concept, and each edge represents a logical or relational connection between these concepts.
 This structure supports explicit reasoning, where inferences and deductions can be made by traversing the graph using logical rules.